dagraham/nts-dgraham/README.md

 ### Configuration

-In the current, preliminary version of *nts* there are no user configurable options. *nts* will use "\~/nts" as its home directory and will store its data files in and below "\~/nts/data".
+If there is an environmental setting for `NTSHOME`, then *nts* will use it as its home directory.
+Otherwise *nts* will use "\~/nts" as its home directory.
+In both cases, it will store its data files in and below the subdirectory *data*.
+Both directories will be created if they don't already exist.

 ### License